Eight Forest Lane

 Instructions

-• Preheat oven to 200°C and line 2 trays with baking paper.
+• Preheat the oven to 200°C (400°F) and line two large baking trays with baking paper.

-• Once veggies are cooked, separate them into 4 containers for meal prep, storing the sauce separately, or enjoy straight away with a generous dollop of your green goddess sauce.
+• Divide the roasted vegetables into 4 bowls or containers for meal prep.
+Store the sauce separately and add just before serving.
+Serve warm with a generous dollop of green goddess sauce.

 Notes